Portfolio Management Account

 Is there a minimum period I must hold the wines for?

-Generally, we urge investors to set a minimum 3-5 year horizon for their portfolios in order to benefit from a typical market cycle, with an optimum term of 5-10 years.
+Generally, we advise clients to set a minimum 3-5 year horizon for their portfolios in order to benefit from a typical market cycle, with an optimum term of 5-10 years.

 Who holds my wines?
 Where are they kept?

-We always recommend discussing new investment with your tax adviser, to ensure you can benefit most fully from fine wine investment.
+We always recommend discussing new investments with your tax advisor to ensure you can experience the full benefit from investing in Fine Wine.

-Generally, fine wine is considered a 'wasting asset' and thus is exempt from Capital Gains Tax (CGT).
+For UK investors, fine wine is considered a 'wasting asset' and thus is generally considered exempt from Capital Gains Tax (CGT).
 For more information on fine wine, CGT and Inheritance Tax, please visit our Tax Considerations page.